sovenor/bitcoin-rocks/README.md

 This project is licensed under the MIT License.
 You are free to take any of the content within and use it for your own purposes.
 The goal is to make the project more public over time.

 ## Contribute
 You can contribute to bitcoin.rocks even if you aren't a programmer!
-Please read our [Contributor Guide](https://github.com/sovenor/bitcoin-rocks/blob/main/CONTRIBUTING.md) to learn more before you submit a pull request or start working on a translation.
+Please read our [Contributor Guide](https://github.com/sovenor/bitcoin-rocks/blob/main/CONTRIBUTING.md) to learn more.

 ### Translations
-If you are able to translate content from English to any other language, you could add huge value to this repo!
-The [Contributor Guide](https://github.com/sovenor/bitcoin-rocks/blob/main/CONTRIBUTING.md) includes a Translation Guide so you can get started translating today.
+PLEASE PAUSE ALL TRANSLATION WORK UNTIL [TRANSLATIONS ARE MORE SCALABLE](https://github.com/sovenor/bitcoin-rocks/discussions/3)